Darshan Singh Bhuller: Choreographic and directing career

 Bhuller choreographed his first work, Beyond the Law - based on Athol Fugard's Statements After An Arrest Under the Immorality Act - for LCDT soon after he joined the company.
 Impressed by his choreographic talent, the company commissioned him in 1982 to create a piece in honour of Pope John Paul II for a performance at Cardiff.
 Over the past 30 years Bhuller has been commissioned to create original works for a wide range of companies including: Scottish Dance Theatre, Rambert Dance Company, CandoCo, Nordic Dance Theatre, CeDeCe, Companhia de Bailado Contemporaneo, and Shaolin Wheel of Life, which he also assistant directed.
 Critically lauded work created by Bhuller includes: Heart of Chaos, Stand and Stare, Planted Seeds, Fall Like Rain, Requiem, Recall, Eng-er-land, Caravaggio: Exile and Death, Prometheus Awakens, Rites of War, and Mapping.

 Having choreographed five original works for the company between 1983 and 1996, Bhuller was appointed artistic director of Phoenix Dance Theatre in 2002, during which time he rehabilitated its reputation, including winning the 2006 Critic's Circle National Dance Award for Outstanding Modern Repertoire.
 He stepped down from leading Phoenix following a successful international tour to the US in 2006.
-Since leaving the company, Bhuller has returned to freelance directing, choreographing, and guest teaching throughout the US and UK at such schools as Alvin Ailey/Fordham University, New World School of The Arts, The Rambert School, The Place, English National Ballet School, Central School of Ballet, Danshögskolan, London School of Contemporary Dance, Northern School of Contemporary Dance, Terence Lewis Contemporary Dance Company, Franco Dragone’s company in Macau, Martha Graham Center of Contemporary Dance, and Florida State University.
+Since leaving the company, Bhuller has returned to freelance directing, choreographing, and guest teaching throughout the US and UK at such schools as The Alvin Ailey School, Fordham University, Marymount Manhattan College, New World School of The Arts, The Rambert School, The Place, English National Ballet School, Central School of Ballet, Danshögskolan, London School of Contemporary Dance, Northern School of Contemporary Dance, Terence Lewis Contemporary Dance Company, Franco Dragone’s company in Macau, Martha Graham Center of Contemporary Dance, and Florida State University.

 In 1985, Bhuller directed the first of his many award-winning films - Breaking the Surface - in collaboration with the painter Graham Dean, which they sold to the UK's Channel 4.
 Other films include The Fall - which he co-produced through his company Singh Productions with BBC 2 - the documentary Harmonica Breakdown: speaking about the dance, What About Sky for MTV and ITV Chart Show, and Another Place which focused on his mentor at LCDT, Robert Cohan.
 Bhuller's recent work includes the documentaries Das Model; The Dancer and Lola, Shuffle It Right, Something to do, Roughcut, and All American Alston by Richard Alston.